onlyjazz/flask-docs/flaskdata-api/docs/apiflows.md

 #### /edc/study/download-csvs-data
 This API download a zip folder includes EDC study data.
 Each csv is an event CRF data.

+#### /edc/study/extract-study-data-at-crf-level
+This API extract EDC data at CRF level and return the data as a json object.
+This API return only CRFs with data.
+This API have filters option (from date and to date are related to date_updated column, filters can include each column and value with equal sign).

+#### /edc/study/extract-study-data-at-crf-level-to-csvs
+This API extract EDC data at CRF level and return a zip folder includes CSV files (each CRF as CSV file).
+This API return only CRFs with data.
+This API have filters option (from date and to date are related to date_updated column, filters can include each column and value with equal sign).

 #### /edc/subjects/create-subject
 This API create a subject in EDC DB and return the study_subject_id value.